 Note: You need to be signed in as administrator in order to open the elevated command prompt from this method.

 Just press Ctrl + Shift + Esc to open Task Manager in Windows 10.
-Or right click on Taskbar and select Task manager.
+Or right-click on Taskbar and select Task Manager.
 Then from the Task Manager Menu click on File then press & hold the CTRL key and click on Run new task which would open an elevated command prompt.

 Open Command Prompt from All Apps in Start Menu

-Open Windows 10 Start Menu then scroll down till you find Windows System folder.
+Open Windows 10 Start Menu then scroll down till you find the Windows System folder.
 Click on Windows System Folder to expand it, then right-click on Command Prompt then select More and click “Run as administrator“.